fbpx

 10 Tips To Paint Your House Like A Pro

-Owning your own home means you can decorate the interior whatever way you want.
-Maybe you are a first time buyer ready to get stuck into some DIY painting.
-Maybe you just want to spruce up your home.
+Owning your own home means you can decorate the interior however you want.
+Maybe you are a first-time buyer ready to get stuck into some DIY painting.
+Maybe you want to spruce up your home.
 Prepare yourself with this complete checklist to help you paint your house like a pro.

 Decorated Room

 Choosing your perfect colour can be both stressful and fun.
 Begin by considering what colours you would like in your space.
-For example a small room may not be suited to a dark palette but would benefit from a range of neutrals.
-If you have existing furniture be mindful of what works with those, unless you are open to upgrading some furniture too.
-Visit dulux.ie and use their great paint generator to visualize how your room would look with a certain colour.
+For example, a small room may not be suited to a dark palette but would benefit from a range of neutrals if you have existing furniture be mindful of what works with those unless you are open to upgrading some furniture too.
+Visit dulux.ie and use their excellent paint generator to visualize how your room would look with a specific colour.

 • Roller Brush